mvolkmann/blog/src/flutter.md

 ## Navigation

+There are two primary ways to implement page navigation in Flutter.
+One approach uses the `Navigator` class and the other uses the `BottomNavigationBar` widget.
+Each approach is described below.

+### Navigator Class

 The `Navigator` class supports programmatic navigation between pages of an app, also referred to as "routes".
 It provides platform-aware transitions